concourse/docker-image-resource/README.md

   intermediate images when building).
 This will cause the resource to fail if it is set to `true` and the image does not exist yet.

+* `cache_tag`: *Optional.* Default `tag`.
+The specific tag to pull before building when `cache` parameter is set.
+Instead of pulling the same tag that's going to be built, this allows picking a different tag like `latest` or the previous version.
+This will cause the resource to fail if it is set to a tag that does not exist yet.

 * `load_base`: *Optional.* A path to a directory containing an image to `docker load` before running `docker build`.
 The directory must have `image`, `image-id`, `repository`, and `tag` present, i.e. the tree produced by `/in`.